mohanson/daze/README.md

 $ ./cmd/develop.ps1
 ```

-Build results will be saved in the directory `bin`.
-You can just keep this directory, and all other files are not required.
+The build results will be saved in the bin directory.
+You can keep this directory, and all other files are not required.

 Daze is dead simple to use: